trufflesuite/trufflesuite.com/src/guides/lens-protocol/index.md

 const profileCreatorAddress = deployerAddress;
 ```

 Lens Protocol contracts are upgradeable contracts, which you can learn more about in our [3rd episode](https://trufflesuite.com/guides/upgrading-security/) about upgradeble contracts with OpenZeppelin.
-Because upgradeable contracts are proxy contracts, we deploy it specifying who the admin is, who has the authority to upgrade the implementation contracts:
+Because upgradeable contracts are proxy contracts, we must provide an admin, who has the authority to upgrade the contracts should the need arise:

 ```javascript
 await deployer.deploy(TransparentUpgradeableProxy, lensHubImpl.address, proxyAdminAddress, data, { nonce: deployerNonce++ });